Mein Herz brennt: Original version

 The video for the original version was released on 14 December 2012.
 In it, the character of the Sandman is played by Melanie Gaydos.
 She first appears to a sleeping Richard Kruspe, triggering nightmares and sending him into a state of agony.
 Meanwhile, Till Lindemann terrorizes children in an orphanage (represented by Beelitz-Heilstätten).

-The music video was filmed from December 17 - 19 2011 in the Beelitz Heilstätten.
-It was directed by spanish photographer and director Eugeno Recuno, who shot the album cover for Liebe ist für alle da, and was set to be released in early 2012.
-However, the band was unsatisfied with the result and revisited the same area on June 12 2012 to shoot extra scenes, with Zoran Bihać directing.
+The music video was filmed from December 17–19, 2011 in the Beelitz Heilstätten.
+It was directed by Spanish photographer and director Eugeno Recuno, who shot the album cover for Liebe ist für alle da, and was set to be released in early 2012.
+However, the band was unsatisfied with the result and revisited the same area on June 12, 2012, to shoot extra scenes, with Zoran Bihać directing.
 The final video contains scenes from the original video with new ones where the full band is performing by the pool that is also present in the piano version of the song.

-The original version of the video was later released on Recueno's website on March 2013.
+The original version of the video was later released on Recueno's website in March 2013.